Stupida allegria

 "Stupida allegria" is a song recorded by Italian singer Emma.
 It was released on 6 December 2019 through Universal Music Italy and Polydor Records, as the second single from her sixth studio album Fortuna.

-The song was published in a second version featuring Italian rapper Izi on January 10, 2020.
+The song was re-released in a remixed version featuring guest vocals by Italian rapper Izi on 10 January 2020.

 Composition

 Written by Giovanni De Cataldo, Franco126 and Dardust (the latters also producers), the song tells of a melancholic and tormented love.
 Marrone explained the meaning of the song and its writing process: